 We believe that with our strong network of family and friends and with the support of the communities in which we live and work we can all make a difference in the lives of those impacted by childhood epilepsy and seizures.
 The operation of this foundation will be dedicated to making that difference.

 Contact, Legal and Tax Information

-The foundation is a legal entity (EIN# 46-2665790) with 501(c)(3) status pending.
+The foundation is a legal entity (EIN# 46-2665790) and is a legal 501(c)(3) organization.

 Contact us: info@thewerthy.com or find us on Facebook.
 Thanks for your support.